Skip to main content

 Purpose

-Customers love the FlexClone feature of NetApp ONTAP storage for databases with significant storage cost savings.
-This Ansible based toolkit automates the setup, cloning, and refreshing of cloned Oracle databases on schedule using the NetApp SnapCenter command line utilities for streamlined lifecycle management.
-The toolkit is applicable to Oracle databases deployed to ONTAP storage either on-premisses or public cloud and managed by NetApp SnapCenter UI tool.
+Customers love the FlexClone function of NetApp ONTAP storage for quick (mins) large database clones and additional storage savings if the thin clone feature is enabled on the particular storage offering in a private data center or public cloud.
+This Ansible-based toolkit automates the setup, cloning, and refreshing of cloned Oracle databases on schedule using the NetApp SnapCenter command line utilities for streamlined lifecycle management.
+The toolkit applies to Oracle databases deployed to ONTAP storage either on-premises or public cloud (AWS or Azure) and managed by the NetApp SnapCenter UI tool.

 This solution addresses the following use cases: